Bang Tao vs Kamala: Which Phuket Area is Better for

 | Management quality | Established programs | Varies by developer |

-Kamala’s higher headline yield comes from premium nightly rates during high season — quality properties regularly command above-market rates because the supply is more limited.
-However, Bang Tao’s stronger occupancy in low season means cash flow is more consistent through the year.
+Kamala’s higher headline yield comes from premium nightly rates during high season, quality properties regularly command above-market rates because supply is more limited.
+Bang Tao’s stronger low-season occupancy means cash flow is more consistent through the year.
+For investors focused on predictable income, Bang Tao wins.
+For those comfortable with seasonality in exchange for higher peaks, Kamala delivers.

-Occupancy Drivers
+Occupancy Drivers and Infrastructure

 Liquidity and Exit